*Warning: Spoilers Ahead*

 2. The scene when Mary Han, Tong Tong's mom, is begging her daughter to help her son in America.
 You can tell how conflicted Mary's character was because she clearly wasn't just getting close to Tong Tong to help her son.
 Even if she was, she grew to really care about her daughter and she was stuck between a rock and a hard place on this one.
 She felt that she had to trick her daughter because she didn't think Tong Tong would agree otherwise.
 Yet, she knew if she did lie, she may lose the trust of her daughter forever.

-子 finally forgives his dad, after seeing how Tong Tong forgave her mom, despite all of the things that she did wrong.
+3. When OK 子 finally forgives his dad, after seeing how Tong Tong forgave her mom, despite all of the things that she did wrong.
 The scene at the stairs when Lau Dan drops the cassette tape and falls while trying to get the tape of him and his son was touching.
 A bit cliche, but still.

 4. In the hospital, after OK was shot by the kidnappers.
 The words Tong Tong said to him as he was comatose were touching, especially when she had already decided to let him leave to America with Claire.